vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

          0   -   1
 This can be identified by passing the parent node as a param to the next node you are visiting.

+#####Intuition
+The problem could be modeled as yet another graph traversal problem, where each course can be represented as a vertex in a graph and the dependency between the courses can be modeled as a directed edge between two vertex.\
+And the problem to determine if one could build a valid schedule of courses that satisfies all the dependencies (i.e. constraints) would be equivalent to determine if the corresponding graph is a DAG (Directed Acyclic Graph), i.e. there is no cycle existed in the graph.\
+A typical strategy for graph traversal problems would be backtracking or simply DFS (depth-first search).\

 ```
   public boolean canFinish(int numCourses, int[][] prerequisites) {
         if (numCourses == 0 || prerequisites == null || prerequisites.length ==0)